RakibulBh/eli-lilly-take-home-task/DOCUMENTATION.md

 # Lilly Technical Challenge Documentation Template

-_This documentation template serves as a place for you to discuss how you approached this challenge, any issues you faced & how you overcame them, or any other points that you feel would be relevant for the interviewers to know.
-The text in italics is here to guide you - feel free to remove it once you fill out each section!_

-**_Not every section in this document is required.
-This is just a template to help get you started.
-Feel free to add or remove sections as you feel necessary._**

 ## Approach

 The key objective here is to display the data in a "user friendly" way, which means that my focus of developing the whole application will be to make it as user friendly as possible.